JussMor/blog/Blog/Learn Bash in the AI Era.md

 Bash is not just an old shell—it’s the **backbone of automation**.
 Mastering it empowers you to:

 - Work faster on **Linux, macOS, and servers**.
 - Automate **repetitive tasks** with one-liners or scripts.
 - Integrate with **Docker, Git, AI pipelines, and cloud services**.
 - Understand and refine **AI-suggested commands** instead of blindly trusting them.

-> If SQL is the language of data and Docker is the language of infrastructure, **Bash is the language of automation**.